Dear Diary (Bonnie Pink album)

 Dear Diary is Bonnie Pink's eleventh studio album released under the Warner Music Japan label on October 6, 2010.
 The deluxe edition came in a cardboard foldout sleeve and included a second CD of b-sides entitled "Bonnie Pink B-side collection (1996-2009)" and a DVD of a live performance titled "DVD Tour 2009 “ONE” Final at Akasaka BLITZ (July 31, 2009, Tokyo)".

+AllMusic remarked about the album, "sometimes Dear Diary sounds like an Ayumi Hamasaki ripoff, and sometimes like Shonen Knife pretending to be Ayu, just to mess with the audience."